klinquist/klinquist.github.io/waterheater.md

 Almost 2 weeks had passed since I received the "we'll look into it" reply,so I replied again saying that I'd really like to talk, and this time I attached a list of emails who had launched the app in the past 10 minutes.

-That got their attention within hours, I lost access to `$trigger/#` and we also scheduled a call.
+That got their attention.. within hours, I lost access to `$trigger/#`.
+We scheduled a call.

 In the meantime, I grabbed a bearer token for the admin@rheem account to see if it had any additional MQTT permissions.